 What advice would you give to physicians and vascular specialists who are at the beginning of their career?

 You are entering a career that will likely span over 30 years; do not expect to be practising the same vascular surgery at the end of your career that you have been trained to practice today.
-Keep your mind open to potentially new therapies, but do not jump on every bandwagon without careful consideration about what is best for your patients.
+Keep your mind open to potential new therapies, but do not jump on every bandwagon without careful consideration about what is best for your patients.
 Rarely is the hype around a new therapy proportional to the value it brings to the patient or the healthcare system.

 Outside of work, what are your interests and how do you most like to spend your time?